David Ramage

 David Ramage (born 25 June 1939) is an Australian former rower.
 He was a five time national champion who won a Commonwealth Games silver medal and competed at two Olympic Games.
-He was still winning gold medals at World Masters Championships in 2015.
+He still won gold medals at World Masters Championships in 2015.

 Club and state rowing

 Ramage was educated and introduced to rowing at Geelong College.
 He rowed in that school's first VIIIs in 1956 and 1957 to victory both years at the Victorian schools Head of the River.

 His senior club rowing was from the Corio Bay Rowing Club and later the Banks Rowing Club in Melbourne.
 At Corio Bay he rowed in a club coxed four which was undefeated in thirty-two consecutive starts throughout the racing seasons from 1960 to 1962 including Victorian and New South Wales state championship titles.
 At the inaugural Australian Rowing Championships of 1962 he stroked that Corio Bay crew to the Australian coxed four championship title.

 Ramage was selected in Victorian men's eights which contested the King's Cup at the Interstate Regatta within the Australian Rowing Championships in 1963, 1964, 1965 and 1969.
 Those Victorian eights won the King's Cup in 1963, 1964 and 1969.

 Ramage had been rowing in Victorian and Australian representative eights with Paul Guest from 1963.
 In 1967 they teamed up as a coxless pair and began rowing from Melbourne's Banks Rowing Club.
 They would become one of the finest pair oared crews Australia has ever produced.
 In both years of 1967 and 1968 they won the Victorian state and the New South Wales state titles.
 In 1968 they won the Australian national title.